woelke/vim-project/README.md

 It's used inside the ``.vimrc``.
 Similar to ``Project``, except that lcd is executed only when the section is selected from the Welcome menu or with GoProject or TabProject.
 The lcd is not changed when opening a file in the section.
-Changes are licensed under the same terms as the original

 * ``TabProject`` is like ``GoProject``, but opens the project in a new tab.